gobengo/hot-collections-experiment/README.md

 # Documentation

-The code is documented with jsdoc3, and HTML docs can be found at [docs/index.html](docs/index.html)
+The code is documented with jsdoc3.